 Before marketing went digital, advertising ROI was notoriously hard to quantify.
 Now, measuring the ROI of online ads and campaigns is relatively easy.
 But how are brands measuring offline marketing tactics like sports and event sponsorships?

 It’s estimated that global sponsorship spending for 2016 will exceed $60 billion.
 In North America, 70% of that sponsorship money is spent on sports, which won’t surprise anyone who has been to a stadium or watched a game recently.
-How are big brands measuring the ROI on that that big chunk of change?
+How are big brands measuring the ROI on that big chunk of change?
 The sad news is that 33% to 50% of them aren’t able to measure the ROI of those sponsorship dollars (McKinsey).

-So how can you determine if your getting your brand’s logo in a sports stadium is a good investment?
+So how can you determine if you’re getting your brand’s logo in a sports stadium is a good investment?
 Was it worth it to sponsor that big event?
 These aren’t easy questions to answer, but new logo recognition and image analysis technology provide new ways to see the value of sponsorships.

 Social reach: the missing puzzle piece